|

 from China passed though Irkutsk, fur traders sold their pelts here, gold was

 found around and the town quickly developed into a center for trade in Siberia.
+By

 the middle of the 19-th century Irkutsk was recognized as Siberia's administrative,